How to Avoid a Google Penalty?

-Secondly, don’t just rely on generic anchor texts, e.g. click here, this post, etc. Such anchor texts don’t look very natural to either the human readers or the search engines.
+Secondly, don’t just rely on generic anchor texts, e.g. click here, this post, etc. Such anchor texts don’t look very natural to either human readers or search engines.

 So what should you do?
 Here is a blueprint for you.

 Suppose your domain name is www.ABC.com and it deals with content marketing.
-The owner of the website name is John Doe.
+The owner of the web site's name is John Doe.

-Ideally, your anchor texts should be divided in the following proportions:
+Ideally, your anchor texts should be divided into the following proportions:

-Although do understand that there is no magic formula of diversifying your anchor texts, but the above-mentioned blueprint should be followed.
+Although do understand that there is no magic formula for diversifying your anchor texts, but the above-mentioned blueprint should be followed.